kimnewzealand/ai-course/web-api-mvp/changes/001-environment-support.md

 **Focus**: This feature focuses on providing environment isolation for configuration management, enabling safe parallel operation across multiple deployment environments.

-**What is Environment Isolation?**: Environment isolation ensures that configuration items for development, staging, and production can coexist with the same keys but different values, preventing accidental cross-environment contamination while maintaining operational safety.
+**What is Environment Isolation?**: Environment isolation ensures that configuration items for development, CI, and production can coexist with the same keys but different values, preventing accidental cross-environment contamination while maintaining operational safety.

 **Configuration Environment Patterns:**
 - **Static Environments**: Fixed environment sets (development, staging, production) with strict validation